-- The original document was drafted by the PSHE coordinator - Staff, Governors and Parents consulted February 2020 - PSHE and Personal Development Curriculum reviewed OFSTED Dec 2022 and found to be 'good'. - Children in Y4, Y5, Y6 have been consulted over what PSHE content they consider of most important for them. - The policy will be available on the website and/or on request.
+- The original document was drafted by the PSHE coordinator - Staff, Governors and Parents consulted February 2020 - Children in Y4, Y5, Y6 have been consulted over what PSHE content they consider of most important for them. - The policy will be available on the website and/or on request.